By: Nick Squires – Iowa History Center Scholar

-Dunn Library was finished being built in 1964 and was named after Rex A. Dunn who graduated from Simpson in 1913 donating $225,000 towards the building.
-Dunn Library replaced the Carnegie Library that was located by Mary Berry hall.
+Named after 1913 Simpson graduate Rex A. Dunn, Dunn Library replaced the Carnegie Library.
+Rex A. Dunn donated $225,000 towards the construction that was finished in 1964.
 Not only does Dunn hold a plethora of books, but it also holds a collection of CDs, DVDs, e-books, and much more for the use of students and faculty for their classes or their piqued curiosities.
-Inside Dunn you can find many places where students like to hang out or study.
-There exists several stand-alone tables on all three floors, individual carrels on the second floor looking out onto campus, comfy lounge chairs, and individual study rooms.
+Inside Dunn, you can find many places where students like to hang out or study.
+There exist several stand-alone tables on all three floors, individual carrels on the second floor looking out onto campus, comfy lounge chairs, and individual study rooms.
 You can also find the research consultation office, a computer lab, and the Edwards Center (also known as EMERGE) on the first floor to further help aid studying students.
-The second floor also is home an Antebellum South Collection as well as the Lehmann Collection of Ancient Pottery.
+The second floor also is home to the Antebellum South Collection as well as the Lehmann Collection of Ancient Pottery.
 Also on the second floor is the general book collection of Dunn Library and a set of three classrooms that hold many of the teacher education materials to help budding educators in their educational journey at Simpson College.
-The third floor holds quiet study rooms, but is also the home of Student Support Services, the Walt Research Library, and Simpson College Archives.
+The third floor holds quiet study rooms but is also the home of Student Support Services, the Walt Research Library, and Simpson College Archives.

 Dunn Library's three classrooms are home to the majority of the student education program classes.
 They include a teacher education lab with materials for aspiring teachers to use for their classes as well as the different practicum experiences that they have through their time within the teacher education program.